 On average, a person has 11 different jobs over the course of their working life .
 If you’ve been part of a pension scheme at each job, that means you could have pension pots all over the place.
 If you’ve been self-employed, you may have different pension pots depending on if you’ve worked for a company or pay into accounts privately.
 Combining some or all of your pension funds may be worth looking into.

 Scottish Widows have been helping people plan for retirement for over 200 years.
 As a part of Lloyds Banking Group, they can help you to understand whether your plans are workable to give you the retirement you want and help you make the best decisions for you.

 If you’d like to combine your pensions we can help.

 44% of retirees depend on the State Pension as their main source of income.*

 Pensions Transfer - if you have more than one pension pot you could combine them into one plan to make them easier to manage

 Handy Tool - if you’re approaching retirement, review your pension options with our pensions provider Scottish Widows and see how you could benefit

-Financial advice - if you feel that you’d benefit from some Financial Advice on Retirement see how we can help
+Financial Planning service - if you feel that you’d benefit from some financial advice to plan your retirement, we can help.

 Lloyds Bank plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 119278.
 Authorisation can be checked on the Financial Services Register at www.fca.org.ukVisit the Financial Conduct Authority website.
 Eligible deposits with us are protected by the Financial Services Compensation Scheme (FSCS).
 We are covered by the Financial Ombudsman Service (FOS).
 We subscribe to the Lending Code; copies of the Code can be obtained from www.lendingstandardsboard.org.ukVisit the Lending Standards Board website.